 With more people using their smartphones and tablets to browse the internet, it has become increasingly important to create a website that works across multiple platforms.
-After exploding onto the scene in a blaze of glory in early 2012, responsive web design (or RWD) is now firmly established as the best way to create a website mobile visitors love, and has become a central feature of the modern web design landscape.
-2013 may have been hailed as “The Year of Responsive Design”, but RWD is far from last year’s news.
+After exploding onto the scene in a blaze of glory in early 2012, responsive web design (or RWD) is now firmly established as the best way to create a website mobile visitors love.

 In simple terms, responsive design means a website’s pages reformat themselves depending on which device they are being displayed on, ensuring that whether the content is viewed on a phone, tablet, or desktop computer, the website will remain user-friendly.
 Why has this made such waves in the web industry?
 This is remarkably different from previous mobile solutions of creating a separate mobile site or a dynamically served mobile site.

 But when it comes to SEO, can a responsive layout increase the chances of a website succeeding in the SERPs?
 (SPOILER ALERT!)
 The answer is a resounding yes, and here’s why.